Eisenhower Matrix Template

 Create your own Eisenhower matrix

 Making your own Eisenhower matrix is easy.
-Miro’s whiteboard tool is the perfect canvas to create and share it.
+Miro’s virtual collaboration platform is the perfect canvas to create and share it.
 Get started by selecting the Eisenhower Matrix Template, then take the following steps to make one of your own.

 The tasks in the upper left quadrant are the most important.
 They need to be done today.
 For example, answer an urgent email from your boss, or make a doctor’s appointment.